SELVA-ABIRAAMI-R/lineman_security_system/README.md

 # lineman_security_system
 This work can be used to ensure the safety of the  maintenance staff, eg. Lineman.
 The line can be only turned  off/on by the line man.
-This system provides an arrangement  such that a password is required to operate the circuit breaker  (0N/OFF).
+This system provides an arrangement  such that a password is required to operate the circuit breaker  (0N/OFF).A Password circuit breaker is an automatically operated electrical switch designed to protect an electrical circuit from damage caused by overload or short circuit.
+Its basic function is to detect a fault condition and interrupt current flow.